-The water intake calculator shows the standard values of adequate water intake, but it doesn't take into account physical activities or your lifestyle, why?
-There are many factors which influence the proper fluid intake, to mention only the intensity of the exercise, sweating rate, metabolic rate, weather conditions, and humidity.
+The water intake calculator shows the standard values of adequate water intake, but it doesn't take into account physical activities or your lifestyle.
+Why?
+There are many factors that influence the proper fluid intake, mentioning only the intensity of the exercise, sweating rate, metabolic rate, weather conditions, and humidity.

-- 16-18 oz (~475-530 ml) per hour of exercise for lighter weight athletes / exercising in cooler temperature
+- 16-18 oz (~475-530 ml) per hour of exercise for lighter weight athletes / exercising in cooler temperatures; and

-- up to 28 oz (~830 ml) per hour of exercise for heavier athletes / exercising in hotter conditions
+- Up to 28 oz (~830 ml) per hour of exercise for heavier athletes / exercising in hotter conditions.

-- At least four hours before the exercise, drink the beverages slowly (e.g., 5-7 mL per kilogram of body weight).
+At least four hours before the exercise, drink the beverages slowly (e.g., 5-7 mL per kilogram of body weight).

-- Normal hydration state may be restored by standard meals and beverages.
-If you need fast and complete recovery from excessive dehydration, you can drink ~1.5 L of fluid for each kilogram of body weight lost.
+Normal hydration state may be restored by standard meals and beverages.
+If you need a fast and complete recovery from excessive dehydration, you can drink ~1.5 L of fluid for each kilogram of body weight lost.

 How much water should I drink?

 The most important rule, which can't be put into any calculator – listen to the signs your body is giving.
 Whenever you are feeling thirsty – have a drink.
-Have a look on your urine color – the lighter it is, the more hydrated you are.
+Have a look at your urine color – the lighter it is, the more hydrated you are.

 Can I drink too much water?

 Overhydration is called hyponatremia, and it usually comes from not too much water but rather from an imbalance between water and electrolytes.
-But don't worry too much, you’d have to drink gallons of water to suffer hyponatremia, especially drinking lots of fluids lacking the proper electrolyte profile.
+But don't worry too much; you’d have to drink gallons of water to suffer hyponatremia, especially drinking lots of fluids lacking the proper electrolyte profile.

 Tap or bottled water?

-You calculated the adequate intake with our hydration calculator, and it comes out that you need to drink much more water than you expected.
-The next question arises, which one you should choose: tap or bottled water?
+You've calculated the adequate intake with our hydration calculator, and it turns out that you need to drink much more water than you expected.
+The next question arises, which one should you choose: tap or bottled water?